Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 * Quote taken from Neil Smith, co-owner of Leo Associates.

 In order to deliver applications of this nature I will be looking at current technologies including VR and Augmented Reality (AR).
 To create VR experiences I will need goggles such as those made by [Oculus](https://www.oculus.com/) or the more cost effective [Samsung Gear VR](https://www.samsung.com/global/galaxy/gear-vr/).
 I will need to consider the language and 3D engine used to power the experience and for this I will be looking at C# and [Unity](https://unity.com) and [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [Unreal Engine](https://www.unrealengine.com).
+I will also need to consider a tool for creating 3D models for use in the experience, for this I will be looking at [Blender](https://www.blender.org/) and [Google SketchUp](https://www.sketchup.com/).

 #### Picking the right platforms and tools for cross platform development